HarvardOpenData/HarvardOpenData.github.io/README.md

 If you’ve never worked with App Engine before, follow the steps [here](https://cloud.google.com/sdk/docs/) to install the Cloud SDK.
 (You can skip step #6).

 ### Set Up Your Virtual Environment
 We’ll use a virtual environment to install the necessary packages without overriding or conflicting with existing packages on your computer.
+For the below installation commands, we assume that you run

 If you don’t already have virtualenv installed, install it using

 ```
-$ pip install virtualenv
+$ python3 -m pip install virtualenv
 ```

 Create and activate your virtual environment.
 If your default version of Python is 2.7, run the below lines.
 If your default is not 2.7, read the answer [here](https://stackoverflow.com/questions/1534210/use-different-python-version-with-virtualenv) for how to modify the second line below.